cypr0/mac-hardening/readme.md

 * acts as defense in depth measure.
 * may negatively inhibit the utility or performance of the technology.

-Whereas the settings for Ventura, Safari and Chrome are only compatible with Mac systems, Firefox' hardening config can also be applied to Linux or Windows systems.

 ## Howto install the profiles

 1. Copy the hardening profiles you want to use onto your Mac.